 This is a guess: I think that WB was given a clone of the BFI’s transfer, and used (pretty powerful) digital tools to pull from it an approximate Technicolor look.
 They also mentioned using some additional clean-up.

 The older Region B disc is visibly sharper, has more definition and a better gradient between things dark and things bright.
 But the colors are wonky: the BFI’s timer has made a concerted effort to defeat the old Technicolor look and go for a more contemporary dark ‘n’ clammy vibe.
 A bluish or greenish wash falls over neutral walls, etc, and the blacks aren’t as deep as they should be.
-I’ve discovered that some fans prefer the BFI look, and have a bloated email file to prove it.
+I’ve discovered that many fans prefer the BFI look, and have a bloated email file to prove it.

 I’m still not sold on either presentation as being the hands-down Winner.
 The WAC transfer is certainly Very Good.
 There’s no predicting what diehard Hammer fans will think — some were overjoyed by the WAC’s new Blu-rays of the final Chris Lee Dracula pictures Dracula A.D.
 1972 and The Satanic Rites of Dracula looking better than they ever have before.
-Can the much older Horror of Dracula, filmed on a less stabile film stock, be expected to look as good?
+Can the much older Horror of Dracula, filmed on a less stable film stock, be expected to look as good?